indigo423/blog.no42.org/content/code/build-opernnms-docker.md

 That way we can leverage from a shared local Maven repository and have branch specific places for OpenNMS Horizon artifacts.

-I've put things described here in a convinient little [bash script](https://gist.github.com/indigo423/013599281a7771fc200aacb5a7a614ae) which can be run from a workspace directory.
+I've put things described here in a convinient [bash script](https://github.com/opennms-forge/build-workbench/blob/master/docker-build.sh) which can be run from a workspace directory.

 ```sh
 ./docker-build.sh -b jira/NMS-9858